End-of-Life Law Certificate

 Develop your knowledge across a spectrum of issues

 Designed for non-lawyers as well as legal practitioners, the QLEOLC brings theory and practice together.
-It will give participants a fundamental understanding of myriad legal issues surrounding end of life, ranging from access to care to medical assistance in dying; from funeral, burial and estate law to advance planning.
+It will give participants a fundamental understanding of myriad legal issues surrounding end of life, ranging from access to care to medical assistance in dying; from funeral, burial and estate law to advance planning and insurance.

-Got questions about the End of Life Law Certificate?
-Contact us lawprofessionalcertificates@queensu.ca
+If you have questions about the End of Life Law Certificate, contact us lawprofessionalcertificates@queensu.ca

 Certificate at a glance